ivnsam/py_passmgr/README.md

 Simple silly password manager for practicing python and personal use.

-It will not be ready for production or commertial use.
+Probably it will not be ready for production or commertial use.

 ## Run